-Article 30.
+Article 36.
 List of Attendees

 - 1. Prior to beginning with the agenda for the meeting, the secretary shall prepare a list of attendees, which shall specify those attending as shareholders and those attending as proxy representatives, as well as the number of their own or other shares with which each one is attending.
 At the end of the list, there shall be a determination of the number of shareholders present in person or by proxy, as well as the amount of capital they own, with a specification as to the capital that corresponds to shareholders with the right to vote.
-The list of attendees shall include as present those shareholders who have cast absentee votes prior to the meeting pursuant to the provisions of the Governance and Sustainability System. - The list of attendees shall be contained in electronic media, the sealed cover of which shall show the appropriate identification procedure signed by the secretary for the General Shareholders' Meeting with the approval of the chair. - 3.
-If the meeting is held in different places pursuant to the provisions of these Regulations, the list of attendees shall also specify the share capital represented in person or by proxy in each room.
-In such case, the persons voting who have cast their absentee vote prior to the General Meeting shall be included in the room where the Presiding Committee is located.
+The list of attendees shall include as present those shareholders who have cast absentee votes prior to the meeting pursuant to the provisions of the Governance and Sustainability System. - 2.
+The list of attendees shall be prepared with the aid of any technology deemed appropriate for the preparation thereof in accordance with the provisions of Article 29 above. - 3.
+The secretary for the General Shareholders' Meeting, by delegation of the chair, shall be responsible for drawing up the list of attendees, as well as for resolving any issues that may arise with respect thereto.

-4. The list of attendees (prepared pursuant to the terms of point 2 above) shall be attached to the minutes of the General Shareholders' Meeting.
+4. The list of attendees shall be contained in electronic media along with confirmation of the identification thereof signed by the secretary for the General Shareholders' Meeting with the approval of the chair, and shall be attached to the minutes of the General Shareholders' Meeting.